wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 One last thing :<br />
 If you wanted you could now get into another JS framework completely !
 You know enough to get a job already so you could get into any other framework if you're interested like Qwik, Solid or Svelte.
 Anything goes and learning a new framework will teach you more about your current one too.

 You could also try a new language completely.
 Learning new languages teaches you more about programming as a whole and in my opinion the more you do the better you get even if it's not the exact same thing you'll be using.
-Concepts stay more or less the same.<br />
+Concepts stay more or less the same.

 You could also go in the opposite direction and learn more about web designs, UI, UX etc.<br />
 Being proficient with Figma if you aren't already for example.

-The point is at this points there isn't any tool that you could add to your stack so you could stop there or you could just keep learning new stuffs.
+The point is that at this points there isn't any tool that you could add to your stack so you could stop there if you wanted but you could also keep learning new stuff.
 From now on it's open bar.<br />
 Be curious !